 We really need your help!
 By reporting garden bugs, we hope to build a system that will later alert all of us when pests are headed their way.

 Can you imagine how helpful this could be to farmers and gardeners and the economy?!

 Ready to become a citizen scientist?
-There are many opportunities out there.
-You can record the sugar content of maple trees, map ladybug species, experiment with the food preferences of ants and test different ant deterrents.
+There are many, many opportunities out there.
+You can record the sugar content of maple trees, map ladybug species, experiment with the food preferences of ants, and test different ant deterrents.
 There are earthworm surveys, cabbage moth collecting, honeybee counts, and even a lady slipper census!

 Just a few of the reputable places on the web to look for citizen science opportunities include: